Clubs

 On Monday’s after school from 3.10-4pm. / Contact Miss Walker: [email protected], Dr Haslam: Carolyn Haslam [email protected] or Miss Pulham: [email protected]

-• Spelling Bee / Contact Miss Barlow: [email protected]
+• Spelling Club / Contact Miss Barlow: [email protected]

-Spelling Club in E11 on Thursday intervals.
+In N13 on Tuesday intervals.
 Learn new kupu, and interesting spelling facts and compete in fun spelling-related games.

-• Student blog The Roar/ Contact Ms Papesch: [email protected]
+• Student blog The Roar/ Contact Mr Cundy: [email protected]

 Come along to learn the skills of being a good blogger who will attract followers.
 Practice your interviewing and writing skills, and you could have your blog published on the school website.